-The extent of institutional policy orientation regarding syllabus and course outline making is under “moderately oriented” (mean = 3.35, sd = 0.997).
-This category obtains the lowest overall mean among the three areas presented, suggesting that while the manual provides adequate guidance, it is not as comprehensive or effectively implemented as the other sections.
+The extent of institutional policy orientation regarding syllabus and course outline making falls under “moderately oriented” (mean = 3.35, sd = 0.997).
+This represents the lowest overall mean among the three areas presented, suggesting that while the manual provides adequate guidance, it is not as comprehensive or effectively implemented as the other sections.
 Although Q1 and Q2 achieve a "very oriented" level with means of 3.44, the majority of items (including the lowest-rated question 10 at 3.24) remain in the "moderately oriented" range.
 This indicates a specific need to review the manual's contents regarding course structuring and syllabus design to elevate the implementation status.

 Being only "moderately oriented" in syllabus creation poses a risk of inconsistency in curriculum delivery.
 For the nursing education to be effective, instructors must be fully aligned on learning outcomes and course pacing.
 Improving orientation in this area ensures that the educational objectives set by the institution are met standardly, guaranteeing that all students regardless of their assigned instructor receive the same quality of education and preparation for their board examinations.